kostoskistefan/hoverclock-qt/README.md

 Of course, if you wish to use a different font, you can.
 Change it in the settings dialog in the Appearance tab.

 ## Configuration
-As stated previously, Hoverclock is designed to be customizable.
+As stated previously, Hoverclock-QT is designed to be customizable.

 Left clicking the system tray icon will toggle the visibility of the clock, while right clicking brings up a menu from which you can access the application settings.
 If you do not have a system tray, the application settings can be accessed by launching hoverclock from a terminal and passing the `-c/--configure` flag.
 There's also a `-h` flag which will bring up a help menu.